Élesd, Sólyomkővár

 Élesd (Aleșd ) is a city located in Transylvania, Romania.
 It is on the northern fringe of the Transylvanian Apuseni Mountains (Munții Apuseni, Szigethegység).
 Its name coming from the Hungarian word for „éles” (meaning: sharp).

-The castle stands on the top of a 60-meter-high cliff.
-The castle also can be found under the name of Sólyomköpestes.
-It was first mentioned in 1291 and it is thought that Élesd survived the Mongolian invasion of 1241-42.
+The castle stands on the top of a 60-meter-high cliff and can also be found under the name Sólyomköpestes.
+It was first mentioned in 1291, and it is thought that Élesd survived the Mongolian invasion of 1241-42.
 The ruined castle of Sólyomkővár (roughly: „hawk-stone-castle”) is situated on a hilltop next to the city.
 It used to be the economic and military center of the surrounding villages of the Réz (Copper) Mountain for four hundred years.

 The first owners were from the Geregye clan who derived from the Trans-Danubian Region of Hungary.
 It was Geregye Pál, son of Écs (1224-1264) who got hold of Élesd and attached it to his castle`s domain.